AdreonyxMasanes/RayTracerReborn/README.md

 # RayTracing Engine in C++

+# How to install
+I have a CMake file you can use to generate a build.
+Then once you have the project loaded add a IMG file into same folder where the project is setup.
+Once done you should be able to run the program!

 # Things I have learned during this process
 ## How to analyze and improve performance
 During the first few iterations of this project I had a lot of performance problems.
 Right now, I can render at 1920 x 1080 in about 50 seconds on both my laptop and desktop.